-- 1. You will be making two mini greenhouses.
-You'll use these to observe the differences in how plants grow, depending on what quality of light they are exposed to.
-First prepare the soil: Your potting soil is in two zip top bags (one for each greenhouse), and it first needs to have a little water added to it.
+- You will be making three mini greenhouses.
+You'll use 1. these to observe the differences in how plants grow, depending on what quality of light they are exposed to.
+First prepare the soil: Your potting soil is in three zip top bags (one for each greenhouse), and it first needs to have a little water added to it.
 You can use water from the faucet, or put some water into a small pitcher or cup.
 Pour the water, a little bit at a time, into each bag of soil.
 After adding a little bit of water, mix it into the soil by kneading the bags a bit.
-Be - sure to not add too much water! - When the soil is as wet as a wrung-out sponge, carefully pour (or scoop, with your hands or a spoon) the soil into two of the clear cups.
+Be sure to not add too much water! - 2.
+When the soil is as wet as a wrung-out sponge, carefully pour (or scoop, with your hands or a spoon) the soil into three of the clear cups.

-- Now take the envelope of bean seeds and place three seeds carefully on top of the soil of each cup, making sure to space them apart evenly. - 4.
+- 3. Now take the envelope of bean seeds and place three seeds carefully on top of the soil of each cup, making sure to space them apart evenly. - 4.
 Gently push each seed down into the soil, just about as far as the first knuckle on your index finger, and then cover each one lightly with soil. - 5.
 Now you'll create the greenhouses.
 For the first greenhouse, take another clear plastic cup and place it on top of the first one.
 Tear (or cut) three small pieces of tape and use them to attach the top cup to the bottom cup.
-Make the second greenhouse the same way, instead using the gray plastic cup on top. - Place the greenhouses near a window and wait for the seeds to sprout.
-Be patient--this will take a few days. - Check your greenhouses every day.
-While you wait
+Make the second and third greenhouses the same way, instead using the blue and red plastic cups on top. - Place the greenhouses near a window and wait for the seeds to sprout.
+Be patient--this will take a few days.

-- 8. When you see the seeds starting to grow, start drawing or writing what you see.
+- 7. Check your greenhouses every day.
+While you wait for sprouts, you can go ahead and do some of the other activities in this kit.
+Make sure to keep these plants to use in Activity 3, Plant Maze. - 8.
+When you see the seeds starting to grow, start drawing or writing what you see.
 Recording observations (things you see happening) is one way scientists learn about the world!
 Here are some things to think about: - When did your seeds sprout? - What do the roots look like? - Measure how tall your plant is.
 Do this every day around the same time.
-How much do they grow each
+How much do they grow each day?

-- day? - How many leaves do they have?
-What shape are the leaves? - Is your soil starting to feel dry?
+- How many leaves do they have?
+What shape are the leaves? - Are your plants growing differently in the different greenhouses?
+Why?
+What are the differences? - Is your soil starting to feel dry?
 Remember, it should be just a little bit damp, so only add a few drops of water at a time.
 Record any watering in your journal. - What colors are the different parts of the plants? - Draw the greenhouses, plants and all.
-Can you label the different parts of the plant (roots, stem, leaves, flower, fruit)?
-See the picture below if you need help. - Have you noticed differences in how your plants are growing in the two greenhouses? - What else are you curious about?
+Label the different parts of the plant (roots, stem, leaves). - Have you noticed differences in how your plants are growing in the three greenhouses? - What else are you curious about?